-The school is off, the kids are at home running around and begging to be entertained by their not-so-much-of-a-child-entertainer mom, and I’ve been busy baking cookies these past few days to give to neighbors and friends as our family gift for the holidays.
-So it’s all hectic, but good.
+I’ve been busy for the past few days baking cookies to give neighbors and friends as our family gift for the holidays.
 I haven’t forgotten you and just wanted to write a short note and wish you very happy holidays.
 May the new year bring joy, happiness, delicious days to you and your loved ones, and peace to the world!

-Here’s the recipe for the cookies that were part of my cookie assortment I baked.
+Here’s the recipe for the cookies that were part of the cookie assortment I baked.
+Cocoa-sour cherry slices.
 They are light and very delicious.
 My only change to the original recipe was the addition of dried sour cherries and they paired perfectly with the cocoa.
-You can use dried cranberries instead, or omit fruits altogether.
-Enjoy!
+You can use dried cranberries instead, or omit dried fruits altogether.

 Happy Holidays and see you in 2010!